malomalo/bob_ross/README.md

       !!!
 UNLESS jpg! need to do
     - Set's the quality/compression to 85 for JPEG, and PNG

-  - `P{top},{left},{bottom},{right}` - Adds N pixels of padding to the image, interperted like the CSS padding statement.
+  - `P{top},{left},{bottom},{right}[w{rrggbb[aa]}]` - Adds N pixels of padding to the image, interperted like the CSS padding statement, optionally followed bye the a `w` and the RGB(a) color to use for the padding.

-  - `S{geometry}{gravity}` Resize the image to the specified geometry where the geometry is:
+  - `S{geometry}{gravity}[p{rrggbb[aa]}]` Resize the image to the specified geometry where the geometry is:

-    - `width` - Width given, height automatically selected to preserve aspect ratio.
+    - `width` - `resize_to_height`, resize the image to given width, height automatically selected to preserve aspect ratio.
-    - `xheight` - Height given, width automatically selected to preserve aspect ratio.
+    - `xheight` - `resize_to_height`, resize the image to given height, width automatically selected to preserve aspect ratio.
-    - `widthxheight` - Maximum values of height and width given, aspect ratio preserved
-    - `widthxheight^` - Minimum values of width and height given, aspect ratio preserved.
+    - `widthxheight` - `resize_to_fit`, resize the image to fit within the given dimensions while preserving the aspect ratio.
-    - `widthxheight!` - Width and height emphatically given, original aspect ratio ignored.
+    - `widthxheight!` - `resize`, resize the image to the dimensions ignoring the aspect ration.
-    - `widthxheight>` - Shrinks an image with dimension(s) larger than the corresponding width and/or height argument(s).
+    - `widthxheight>` - `resize_down`, shrink an image with dimension(s) larger
+      than the corresponding width or height.
-    - `widthxheight<` - Enlarges an image with dimension(s) smaller than the corresponding width and/or height argument(s).
+    - `widthxheight<` - `resize_up`, enlarge an image with dimension(s) smaller
+      than the corresponding width or height.
-    - `widthxheight#` - Width and height given, image fit to be contained by deminsions while perserving aspect ratio.
-Image is positioned according to the gravity or centered vertically and horizontally if not given and a background color is applied.
+    - `widthxheight#` - `resize_to_fit`, resize the image to fit within the specified dimensions while preserving the original aspect ratio.
+The image may be shorter or narrower than specified and is positioned according to the given gravity (default: centered) and a color (default: transparent black) is applied to meet the given dimensions.
-    - `widthxheight*` - Width and height given, image fit/croped to cover the deminsions while perserving aspect ratio.
-Image is positioned according to the gravity or centered centered vertically and horizontally if not given.
+    - `widthxheight*` - `resize_to_fill`, resize and fit/crop the image within
+      the specified dimensions while preserving the aspect ratio of the original image.
+If necessary, crop the image to cover the area.

-    And the gravity is on of the following:
+    Gravity is on of the following:

     - `gravity` Where to place the watermark on the image.
 Valid options are:
       - `c` for Center